Prerequisites

 occured.

 will bring up that line of code in your program.
-You can hover the mouse over the `sphere` variable
+You can hover the mouse over the sphere

 the sphere pointer is null.
 You can also look at the Autos or Locals window to see the values of